nmbazima/.github/profile/README.md

 DBeaver Corp

-We develop wonderful tools you to help to work with databases.
+We develop wonderful tools that help you to work with databases.